bluecmd/ds6800-guide/zp.md

 # ZP Processor

-The ZP processors are using the Renesas H8S/2166 (for SES) and Renesas H8/3687 (for RDP).
+The ZebraPack (ZP) processors are using the Renesas H8S/2166 (for SES) and Renesas H8/3687 (for RDP).
+Why they are named ZebraPack is not known.

 ## RDP